mvaganov/CmdLineAsteroids/notes.md

 `voice`
 The math for checking a point inside of a polygon is a bit complex. the basic idea is this:

+`scene`
+Polygon.cs, with cartesian plane + grid diagram in small window draw point A at 1,1, point B at 3,4, point C at 1,7, and point D at 8,4 draw lines AB, BC, CD, and DA

+`voice`
+	imagine a ray from the given point, going to the right.

+`scene`
+draw a point T at 4,3
+draw a horizontal arrow extending to the right

+`voice`
-	imagine a ray from the given point, going to the right. if that ray crosses the polygon's edges an odd number of times, then the point is inside of the polygon the inner loop checks if the ray from pt crosses an edge first check to see if the point is in range of the edge at all then do the math to test if the ray's x intersection is on the edge Finding the bounding area of the polygon is also not straight forward, so we should have a function it check every point, looking for the minimum and maximum values the minimum and maximum values are output that as a bounding box This method can fail if the polygon is not correctly formed.
+	if that ray crosses the polygon's edges an odd number of times, then the point is inside of the polygon the inner loop checks if the ray from pt crosses an edge first check to see if the point is in range of the edge at all then do the math to test if the ray's x intersection is on the edge

+Finding the bounding rectangle of the polygon is also not straight forward, so we should have a function
+	it check every point, looking for the minimum and maximum values the minimum and maximum values are output that as a bounding box This method can fail if the polygon is not correctly formed.
 This TryGet pattern is common in C# when failure is possible.

+With this we can create a draw method for polygons

+`scene`
+Program.cs
 ```
 ...
 		public static void DrawPolygon(Vec2[] poly, char letterToPrint) {